tquintero/hickscte.github.io/_posts/2014-08-25-compbiz-day-3-businesses-solve-problems-5-dollar-weekend.md

   - name: 'I can brainstorm quick ways to solve problems and make money with partners'
 ---

 <p class="message">There is a great opportunity to get an advanced experience with starting your own business next week.
 It's called Startup Weekend.
 People come together in teams and build a business in one weekend.
 It's a *great* experience.
 Thursday from 6:30-11:30PM.
 Friday 9:00am - 11:30pm.
-Saturday 9:00am - 9:00pm.
+Saturday 9:00am - 9:00pm.</p>

-I've sent out an e-mail to parents with more details.
+<p class="message">I've sent out an e-mail to parents with more details.
 If you want to attend this event for FREE, come talk to me.</p>

 ### Class Outline